hienphamm/aws-saa-c03-notes/ec2.md

 ### Storage Optimized EC2 instances

 - Great for workloads requiring high, sequential read/write access to large data sets on local storage.

+# EC2 - Elastic Compute Cloud (Infrastructure as a Service)

+EC2 primarily provides the ability to:

+- Rent virtual machines (EC2)
+- Store data on virtual drives (EBS)
+- Distribute load across machines (ELB)
+- Scale the services using an auto-scaling group (ASG)

+## EC2 User Data

+EC2 User data scripts allow for bootstrapping of our instances.
+Bootstrapping refers to the execution of commands when a machine starts.
+This script is only run once at the instance's first start.
+EC2 user data is used to automate boot tasks such as:

+- Installing updates
+- Installing software
+- Downloading common files from the internet
+- Any other task you can think of

+The EC2 User Data script runs with the root user.